Security in Windows Forms Overview

 Which technology you choose will depend on your deployment environment.
 For more information, see Choosing a ClickOnce Deployment Strategy.

 By default, ClickOnce applications deployed using either Visual Studio or the .NET Framework 2.0 SDK tools (Mage.exe and MageUI.exe) are configured to run on a client computer that has Full Trust.
 If you are deploying your application by using partial trust or by using only some additional permissions, you will have to change this default.
 You can do this with either Visual Studio or the .NET Framework 2.0 SDK tool MageUI.exe when you configure your deployment.
 For more information about how to use MageUI.exe, see Walkthrough: Deploying a ClickOnce Application from the Command Line.
-Also see How to: Set Custom Permissions for a ClickOnce Application or How to: Set Custom Permissions for a ClickOnce Application.
+For more information, see How to: Set Custom Permissions for a ClickOnce Application and How to: Set Custom Permissions for a ClickOnce Application and How to: Set Custom Permissions for a ClickOnce Application and How to: Set Custom Permissions for a ClickOnce Application and How to: Set Custom Permissions for a ClickOnce Application.

 For more information about the security aspects of ClickOnce and Permission Elevation, see Securing ClickOnce Applications.
 For more information about Trusted Application Deployment, see Trusted Application Deployment Overview.